 Capped at \$279.1 million, the project includes a source water intake system consisting of subsurface wells on a 376-acre coastal property located north of the city of Marina extending offshore into the Monterey Bay.
-New pipelines will convey the source water from the wells to a 6.4 million gallon per day from a nearby desalination plant.
+New pipelines will convey the source in goods and services purchased from minority, women, disabled veteran, and LGBT-owned business enterprises water from the wells to a 6.4 million gallon per day from a nearby desalination plant.
 Construction is anticipated to commence in the second half of 2019 and be completed in late-2021.